jornada-im/jornada-im.github.io/index.md

 ## Contact

-For questions about collecting, publishing, and accessing Jornada data or metadata please contact the site Information Manager (<datamanager.jrn.lter@gmail.com>).
+For questions about collecting, publishing, and accessing Jornada data or metadata please contact the site Information Manager (<jornada.data@nmsu.edu>).

 If you are plannning to conduct a new research project at the Jornada, see the [JRN website](https://lter.jornada.nmsu.edu/for-researchers) or the [JER website](https://jornada.nmsu.edu/ltar/data/documentation) (the requirements are similar for both) and contact the Research Site Manager, John Anderson (<janderso@nmsu.edu>).